About

 Interdisciplinary & international

 The connecting thread in my work is an interest in how scientific information, particularly data, is managed, understood and used in academic and public spheres.
-My current research project at the University of Vienna focuses on how data visualizations related to climate change and COVID-19 are produced and understood.
-I am also working on a research project at at the Scholarly Communications Lab in Canada which focuses on data citation practices in research, which builds on my doctoral work which investigated data discovery and reuse in the context of informing the development of data search systems.
-I am a guest researcher at the Centre for Science and Technology Studies (CWTS) at Leiden University and was also recently engaged as an expert consultant on a project investigating the role of research data in the responsible assessment of academic careers (2020-2021).
+My current research explores practices and infrastructures involved in peer review, data management and open science.
+My previous work has focused on how data visualizations related to climate change and COVID-19 are produced and understood and practices of data citation within academia.
+My doctoral work investigated data discovery and reuse in the context of informing the development of data search systems.

 Born in the USA, I have now lived and worked in four countries, and have enjoyed developing research collaborations which cross even more borders.
-My work has taken me from Colorado (University of Denver) to Germany (Technical University of Munich) to the Netherlands (Data Archiving and Networked Services, an institute of the Royal Netherlands Academy for Arts & Sciences) to Austria (University of Vienna).
+My work has taken me from Colorado (University of Denver) to Germany (Technical University of Munich) to the Netherlands (Leiden University & the Royal Netherlands Academy for Arts & Sciences) to Austria (University of Vienna).
 You can find more details in my full CV.